Grey-headed tanager

-The grey-headed tanager (Eucometis penicillata) is a widely distributed species of small Neotropical bird in the tanager family Thraupidae.
-It is the only member of the genus Eucometis.

-It is found in Central America and northern South America from Mexico to Brazil.
+The grey-headed tanager (Eucometis penicillata) is a species of bird in the family Thraupidae, the tanagers and allies.
+It is found in Mexico, every Central American country except El Salvador, and every mainland South American country except Argentina, Chile, French Guiana, and Uruguay.

-Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical swamps, and heavily degraded former forest.

-Taxonomy
+Taxonomy and systematics

 The grey-headed tanager was formally described in 1825 by the German naturalist Johann Baptist von Spix under the binomial name Tanagra penicillata.
 Spix did not specify a type locality but this was later designated as Fonte Boa in the Brazilian state of Amazonas.
-The grey-headed tanager is now the only species placed in the genus Eucometis that was introduced by the English zoologist Philip Sclater in 1856.
+The grey-headed tanager is now the only species in the genus Eucometis that was introduced by the English zoologist Philip Sclater in 1856.
 The genus name is derived from Ancient Greek eukomēs meaning "with lovely hair".
 The specific epithet penicillata is from the Latin diminutive of peniculus meaning "brush".

-Within the Thraupidae, the grey-headed tanager is a member of the subfamily Tachyphoninae and is the sister species to the black-goggled tanager in the monospecific genus Trichothraupis.
+Within the Thraupidae the grey-headed tanager is a member of the subfamily Tachyphoninae and is the sister species to the black-goggled tanager (Trichothraupis melanops).